 The Methow Valley, located on the eastern flanks of the North Cascades of Washington, is one of the finest Nordic skiing destinations in the world.
 The snow is dependably dry, the weather reliably sunny, the terrain varied, and the scenery wild and breathtaking.
 If you cross-country ski -- whether you're a beginner or an expert -- you owe yourself a trip to the Rendezvous Huts.

 Families and groups of friends return to the Rendezvous Huts year after year to re-experience the beauty of the mountains, the camaraderie of the expedition, the fitness of classic or skate skiing, and the remote feeling of these surprisingly easy-to-access huts.

-NEW!
 Summer Season Hut Rentals for Bikers and Hikers

 What to Expect

 The huts are located (on average) at 8 kilometer intervals (5 miles) along the 37 kilometers (21 miles) of groomed ski trails that connects Cub Creek to Mazama.
 You may ski the hut and trail system from one point to another, or travel loops on interconnecting trails.

 The Rendezvous ski trails are linked to the 200 km of groomed Nordic ski trails run by Methow Trails.
 The trails are meticulously groomed, and when you stay at the Huts, you are frequently greeted by fresh, untracked corduroy in the morning when you step out the door of your cozy mountain cabin.
 This is a semi-backcountry experience and even though the huts are connected by groomed trails, snow and weather conditions can change rapidly and you should be able to ski all conditions.